 - Companies that use social selling can increase their win rates by 5% while increasing their deal size by 35%.

-Lead generation is one of the most important sales cycles, that’s why companies are constantly searching for new strategies to improve it.
-In addition, sales representatives have a plethora of channels to find and reach prospects, thanks to the introduction of mobile devices, email, and other digital channels.
+Lead generation is one of the most important phases in the sales cycle, that’s why companies are constantly searching for new strategies to improve it.
+In addition, sales representatives have now a plethora of channels, though which they find and reach out to prospects.

 - Prospecting is the most challenging part of the sales process for more than 40% of salespeople, followed by closing (36%) and qualifying (22%).